vladcuzub/vladcuzub/README.md

- I am a Junior Frondend Developer with a bachelor's degree in law and multiple certifications in frontend development, including React.js Javascript, HTML, and CSS.
-I have a passion for creating responsive and user-friendly websites and applications.I am eager to learn new technologies and frameworks.
+<h1></h1> I am a Junior Frondend Developer with a bachelor's degree in law and multiple certifications in frontend development, including React.js Javascript, HTML, and CSS.
+I have a passion for creating responsive and user-friendly websites and applications.I am eager to learn new technologies and frameworks.</h1>

 ### Skills